Day 1: Hanoi - Nghia Lo

 Day 6: Ha Giang - Dong Van

 The road from Ha Giang runs east along the Chinese border.
 It has some challenging sections, but the views up there are unparalleled.
 You'll ride through the country of, among others, the Tay, Dzao and H'Mong, taking in one of the country's most famous roads, the 20km long Ma Pi Leng mountain pass.
 Before arriving in the town of Dong Van you'll have the opportunity to visit Dinh Vua Meo, the old palace of the H'mong king who once ruled the area and famously allied himself with Ho Chi Minh.
-Dong Van itself, like Sa Pa, is a sort of historic market town with an old quarter containing some French colonial buildings that are more than 200 years old!
+Dong Van itself, like Sa Pa, is a sort of historic market town with an old quarter containing some French colonial buildings that are more than 200 years old, and the karst plateau on which it lies is surrounded by odd looking limestone mountains that look like something you'd see in a science fiction movie.

 Day 7: Dong Van - Bao Lac